KaterinaWalter/webdocs/docs/unit04/proj402.md

 ### **Step 3: Style Your Display (`style.css`)**

-🎨 Use CSS to format your starting display area.
+🎨 Use CSS to format the **initial appearance** of your display area.
 For example:

 ```css
 #cup-display {